mtholyoke/jorge/README.md

 Your project must be in a clean state: if Git can’t change branches, the whole thing will fail.

-Optionally takes command-line switches which will override those settings (except `rsync`); see `jorge help reset` for details.
+Optionally takes command-line switches which will override the settings described above (except `rsync`); see `jorge help reset` for details.

 If a username is provided but no password is supplied, Jorge will prompt you for one.
 If you leave that blank also, the password will not be reset.